Goa Speaker demands apology from GFP MLA for 'employee of CM' remark | Politics

 - India

-Goa Assembly Speaker Ramesh Tawadkar on Tuesday demanded an apology from Goa Forward Party (GFP) MLA Vijai Sardesai, who termed him as an “employee of the chief minister”.
+Goa Assembly Speaker Ramesh Tawadkar on Tuesday demanded an apology from Goa Forward Party (GFP) MLA Vijai Sardesai for terming the former an ''employee of the chief minister''.

-Sardesai had on Monday demanded that the Speaker should include a 'Private Members Day' in the upcoming session of the Assembly to be held from January 16-19.
+Sardesai on Monday demanded the Speaker include a 'Private Members Day' in the upcoming session of the Assembly to be held from January 16-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)